blue-goheimochi/diff-img/readme.md

 * Create a differential image of two images.
       $score = \DiffImg\Compare::create($imgPath1, $imgPath2, $outputPath);
   If `$ score = 0`, there is no difference between the two images.
-  The larger the value of $ score, the greater the difference.
+  The larger the value of $score, the greater the difference.
+(MAX: 1000000)

 * Create a Gif animation that switches two images one second at a time
       \DiffImg\Compare::createAnimeGif($imgPath1, $imgPath2, $outputPath);